-CIA station chief in Vienna recalled amid criticisms of management and handling of ‘Havana Syndrome’ cases
+CIA station chief in Vienna recalled amid criticism of management and handling of mysterious ‘Havana Syndrome’ cases

 In recent months, the Austrian capital has become a hotbed of what the CIA officially calls “anomalous health incidents.”
 The ouster of the CIA station chief comes as the State Department’s top official overseeing Havana Syndrome cases leaves her position after only six months.

 The department said Ambassador Pamela Spratlen was exiting because she had “reached the threshold of hours of labor” permitted under her status as a retiree.
-However, she had faced calls for her resignation following a teleconference with victims who had asked a question about an FBI study that determined the illnesses had a psychological origin rather than a physical one.
+But she faced calls for her resignation after a teleconference with victims who had asked a question about an FBI study that determined the illnesses had a psychological origin rather than a physical one.

 Spratlen declined to say if she believed the FBI study was accurate or not, angering victims who believe their symptoms are the result of an attack, possibly with microwaves or some form of directed energy.
 NBC News first reported the exchange.
 The FBI declined to comment.